mohd2sh/cqrs-beyond-database/README.md

 ## Design Philosophy

-Traditional CQRS implementations often rely on application-level event publishing, requiring developers to explicitly emit events for every state change.
-This approach introduces coupling between business logic and infrastructure concerns, making it difficult to maintain consistency and scale independently.

-This demonstration explores an alternative approach: leveraging database-level Change Data Capture (CDC) to automatically capture all data changes without requiring application code modifications.
-By moving CQRS separation to the infrastructure layer, we achieve:

-- **Decoupled Architecture**: Business logic remains focused on domain concerns without infrastructure coupling
-- **Automatic Consistency**: All database changes are captured automatically, eliminating the risk of missed events
-- **Independent Scaling**: Read and write databases can be scaled and optimized independently
-- **Technology Flexibility**: The CDC pipeline is database-agnostic and can work with any application framework
+This demonstration implements CQRS (Command Query Responsibility Segregation) at the infrastructure level using Change Data Capture (CDC) and event streaming.
+The architecture achieves read/write separation by automatically capturing database changes through CDC, streaming them via Kafka, and maintaining eventual consistency between the write database (SQL Server) and read database (Elasticsearch).

+**Core Concepts:**

+- **CQRS**: Commands write to SQL Server, queries read from Elasticsearch - complete separation of read and write models
+- **Change Data Capture (CDC)**: Database-level change capture eliminates the need for application-level event publishing
+- **Event Streaming**: Changes flow through Kafka as a durable, scalable event stream
+- **Eventual Consistency**: Acceptable delay between write and read operations enables independent optimization and scaling
+- **Infrastructure-Level Separation**: CQRS boundaries exist at the database layer, not in application code

-This architectural pattern is detailed in the design blog post: [Moving CQRS Beyond the Database: System Design with Debezium, Kafka, and Elasticsearch](https://blog.mshakhtour.com/2025/11/02/moving-cqrs-beyond-the-database-system-design-with-debezium-kafka-and-elasticsearch/)
+This architectural pattern is detailed in the design blog post: [Moving CQRS Beyond the Database: System Design with Debezium, Kafka, and Elasticsearch](https://medium.com/@mohd2sh/moving-cqrs-beyond-the-database-system-design-with-debezium-kafka-and-elasticsearch-2e2b425a5fcb)

 ## Design Overview